nvzqz/byte-ops-rs/README.md

 - `contains`: indicates whether _any byte_ in a value equals a certain byte.

 - `{first,last}_{eq,ne}{,_mut}`: returns a [mutable] reference to the first/last
-  byte that is [not] equal to a certain byte
+  byte that is [not] equal to a certain byte.

 ## SIMD